Galina Ulanova, great Russian dancer

 Ulanova and Zavadsky weren’t officially divorced.
 Until his death, she was his best friend, inspiration and just the woman he loved.

 In the late 1950s Galina met artist Vadim Ryndin.
-Eventually Ulanova kicked him as he drank a lot.
+Eventually Ulanova left him as he drank a lot.

 She didn’t have children.
-Years later Galina confessed that her parents “didn’t allow”.
+Years later Galina confessed that her parents “didn’t allow her to have children”.

 “Ballerina should not have children if she doesn’t want to say goodbye to her life on stage”, – said her mother once.